The first 10 gift ideas for hikers and walkers

 There are a confusing array of headtorches on the market but in order to choose the best one to add to your list or to buy for a friend, you need to know the primary purpose for which you’re buying it.
 Fortunately UKClimbing have done a comprehensive review of several options on the market.
 Take a read here:

 If you’d also like to take the opinions of users into account then check out the recommendations on the following forums.

 10. Trekking Poles

-I’m in the market for new trekking poles myself and have to admit that I’m in the never-walk-without-them group.
+I’m in the market for new trekking poles myself.
+I have to admit that I’m in the never-walk-without-them group.
 Ever since I started using them, I have found them invaluable.
 I tend to use them right from departing the car park to returning at the end of a hike, but I have to admit that many of the men I know who hike, have always denigrated poles as they consider themselves srong and experienced enough to go without.
 However, once taught to use them correctly, they have been known to convert.

 I have no idea which pair of poles I’ll end up with, even though I’ve read the reviews listed below.
 My personal preference is for a click-lock system of extending the pole as I’ve seen the twist action ones fail repeatedly.

 Weight is a consideration too, but not to the extent that I’m prepared to pay a huge amount more for my poles.

 As I do travel as well, it is useful to have a pole which will collapse to a relatively short length to attach to the rucksack.
 It is not usually possible to fit the poles inside the pack when it is packed for a week’s holiday and if poles can’t fit inside your pack on a flight, you run the risk of damaging them.